Infopercept/Regex-Intelligence-Exchange-by-Infopercept/docs/README.md

 Last updated: 2025-10-01

-# Version Detection Pattern Database Documentation
+# Regex Intelligence Exchange by Invinsense Documentation

-Welcome to the documentation for the Version Detection Pattern Database!
+Welcome to the documentation for the Regex Intelligence Exchange by Invinsense!

 ## Table of Contents
 - [Introduction](#introduction)